dps923/winter2020/notes/week01.md

 ### Wednesday plan

-We have only one class/session this week, on Wednesday, in the computer-lab, room DB3078.
-Therefore, the plan is to do the following:
+We plan is to do the following:

 * Course introduction and preview